 I created the “WIPs to Finish (The Terminator)” sheet to give me that reboot.
 As you can see, it gives you one place to write down all of your quilting projects (and finally get rid of the mental clutter they are creating in you).
 Take a few minutes and write down all of your WIPs now.
 Declutter that brain!

 One final note on this key: over the past couple of years, I’ve found that the best part about decluttering my brain of my WIPs, is that it recharges my creativity and drive!
-Once my brain was clear, I was able to focus on new ideas and projects (like my quilting patterns and my Happy Christmas quilt kits).
+Once my brain was clear, I was able to focus on new ideas and projects.

 Key 2: Break WIPs up into bite-sized chunks (then generate momentum through easy wins)